natew/ExpandSelectionByParagraph/readme.md

     { "keys": ["alt+up"], "command": "move", "args": {"by": "stops", "empty_line": true, "forward": false} },
 ```

-But I kept getting frustrated that I couldn't add the shift modifier to use the same command to select blocks of text by paragraph.
-This plugin does just that, allows you to select text in blocks of paragraphs.
+But I kept getting frustrated that I couldn't add the shift modifier to select blocks of text by paragraph, thus this plugin.

 # Installation

-*Add using Sublime Package Control*
+Add using Sublime Package Control.
+Or, git clone this repo into your sublime Packages Directory.

-# Keyboard Shortcuts

-Now, to use this plugin just add something like this:
+To set up shortcuts, just add something like this:

 ```
     // Select by paragraph